-An interpreter is a qualified professional who enables communication between people who speak or sign a different language.
-Interpreters take a spoken or sign language and convert it accurately and objectively into another language to enable communication between two parties who do not share a common language.
+interpreters are qualified professionals who enable communication between people who speak or sign a different language.
+Interpreters use a spoken or sign language and convert it accurately and objectively into another language to enable communication between two parties who do not share a common language.